juyongjiang/Awesome-ANCE/README.md

         --save_steps 10000 \
         --optimizer lamb
 ```
-**2.Once training starts, start another job in parallel to fetch the latest checkpoint from the ongoing training and update the training data.
+**[3].
+Once training starts, start another job in parallel to fetch the latest checkpoint from the ongoing training and update the training data.
 To do that, run**
 ```bash
 python -m torch.distributed.launch --nproc_per_node=gpu_no ann_data_gen.py \
         --training_dir {model checkpoint location} \ # if it is not existed, it will be pretrained checkpoint location automatically.